mikeholler/pyty/README.markdown

 Installation
 ------------

-pyty was written on/for Ubuntu Linux, but it should work for any Unix-based operating system, provided it is running X and has the correct dependancies installed.
+**pyty was written on/for Ubuntu Linux, but it should work for any Unix-based operating system**, provided it is running X and has the correct dependancies installed.

 What are the dependencies, you might ask?
 Here they are:
-- python-xlib -- a Python library to interface with X
+- **python-xlib** -- a Python library to interface with X
-- mpg123      -- a command-line based mp3 player
+- **mpg123**      -- a command-line based mp3 player

 On Ubuntu, these dependencies can be installed by running the following
 command: